sprvrn/love-tiled-loader/README.md

 end)

 map:foreach("tile", function(map, layer, tile, x, y)
-	-- not: x and y are the position in pixel of the tile end)
+	-- note: x and y are the position in pixel of the tile end)

 map:foreach("layer", function(map, layer)